ShamariFeaster/structureJS/README.md

 structureJS.declare('jquery');
 ```
 The central idea behind the manifest file is it provides a central place that you can go to manage the structure of your app.
 It doesn't matter what order you declare the modules in, structureJS will handle the dependency resolution and make sure files are imported in the order required for everything to work.

+All files used have to be declare in their own call to `declare`.
+If you name something as a dependency that hasn't been declared structureJS will cry and not load.

 Note that what we are declaring here are file names, not modules.
 A single file can have as many modules as you want.
 That being said, if there dependencies between modules within a single file you must order your modules so that dependencies are at the top.